unofficial-Jona/assessing_ADB/README.md

-# Assessing aggressive driving behaviour using attention based models
+# Assessing Aggressive Driving Behaviour Using Attention Based Models

 The findings from this project are currently under review for publication at the BNAIC 2023.
 A link to the paper will be provided as soon as it's available.